phax/ph-parent-pom/README.md

     * Updated to maven-javadoc-plugin 3.3.1
     * Updated to maven-jxr-plugin 3.1.1
     * Updated to maven-plugin-plugin 3.6.1
+    * Updated to maven-pmd-plugin 3.15.0
     * Updated to maven-project-info-reports-plugin 3.1.2
+    * Updated to maven-war-plugin 3.3.2
     * Updated to ph-buildinfo-maven-plugin 3.0.2
     * Updated to ph-csscompress-maven-plugin 6.3.4
     * Updated to SLF4J API 1.7.32